Rlamboll/AR6CarbonBudgetCalc/README.md

 which may be either lognormal or normal) and unrepresented Earth feedbacks (a linear function of temperature change).

-By changing the value `runver` in the config this code can replicate the values in the IPCC reports for AR6 WGI and WGIII.
+By changing the value `runver` this code can replicate the values in the IPCC reports for AR6 WGI and WGIII.
 With `runver = sr15wg1, zec_sd = 0, recent_emissions=209` this replicates Table 5.8
 in Chapter 5 (Canadell et al, 2021), Table TS.3 in the Technical Summary (Arias et al, 2021) and Table SPM.2 of the Summary for Policymakers (IPCC, 2021) of the IPCC AR6 WGI report.
-Note that values reported in the report are rounded to the nearest 10 PgC or 50 GtCO2, the impact of ZEC standard deviation being tabulated separately.
+Note that values reported in the report are rounded to the nearest 10 PgC or 50 GtCO2 and the impact of ZEC standard deviation are tabulated separately.

 With `runver = ar6wg3, zec_sd = 0, recent_emissions=209` this replicates the carbon
 budget results in chapter 3 (Riahi et al, 2022) of the IPCC AR6 WG3 report.